Jenny Scott has an extremely loud laugh; the kind of laugh that makes you want to laugh with her even if you didn’t hear the punchline.

 MMS: Which current musicians do you like and why?

-MMS: Do you find much difference in American artists and German artists?
+MMS: Do you find much difference between American artists and German artists?

 MMS: Do you have any plans to tour the US?